How To Manage Newsletters

 Unsubscribe?

-I like to keep abreast of new developments myself so I subscribe to people that I feel give me valuable and relevant advice.
-The key word here relevant – if you constantly delete a newsletter halfway through reading it or even as soon as it arrives because you find it dull, unhelpful or constantly unrelated to your interests then unsubscribe!
+I like to keep abreast of new developments myself so I subscribe to people that I feel give me valuable advice.
+The key word here valuable – if you constantly delete a newsletter halfway through reading it or even as soon as it arrives because you find it dull, unhelpful or unrelated to your interests then unsubscribe dammit!

-Quite simple you’d think, but it’s amazing how many people delete a newsletter instead of taking less than 10 seconds to unsubscribe from it.
+Quite simple you’d think, but it’s amazing how many people delete a newsletter instead of taking less than 10 seconds to just unsubscribe.
 It’s only going to appear again so it’s best to deal with it now.
-You may feel a bit guilty unsubscribing, but these people aren’t friends and they’re not going to track you down to demand why you’ve dumped them!
+You may feel a bit guilty unsubscribing, but these people aren’t friends and they’re not going to track you down to demand why you’ve dumped them.

-You should ensure that the newsletter is arriving in the correct email account – if you’ve set up a new email address solely for newsletters then take the time to change your subscription details as they come in to the old one.
-It can feel like a chore, but it doesn’t take long and once they’re all done you’ll be really happy you bothered.
+You should ensure that the newsletter is arriving in the correct email account – if you’ve set up a new email address solely for newsletters then, when each one comes in, take a quick minute to change your subscription details to the new one.
+It can feel like a chore, but it doesn’t take long and once they’re all done you’ll be really happy you did.

-I also review my newsletters frequently – there can be quite a few experts that write in your field of interest, so select the ones that you like the most instead of subscribing to all of them.
+Review your newsletters frequently – there are probably loads of experts that write newsletters in your field of interest, so select the ones that you like the most instead of subscribing to all of them.
 If you’re not going to read them then they’re a waste of everyone’s time.

 Newsletters shouldn’t just sit in your inbox once you’ve read them either.
-Either go to the web page and clip them into Evernote ordelete them.
-It’s also good practice to have a website login and registration email folder which will spare you the hassle of the whole ‘forgotten your login details?’ rigmarole later.
+Either go to the website and clip them into Evernote or delete them.
+It’s also good practice to have a ‘login and registration’ email folder to spare you the hassle of trying to retrieve your password if you forget it.

-I think the most important thing is to actually make the time to read them all.
-Not only do I get newsletters from the experts, I also get them from LinkedIn groups, the local chamber, my accounts people, my local freelancing and new media groups; which means I often get up to 12 newsletters a day!
-If I leave them for just a few days I know I’m more likely to just delete them, so sign up to as many newsletters as you can read whilst still having a life!
+I think the most important thing is to actually make the time to read your newsletters.
+I often get up to 12 newsletters a day so if I leave them for only a few days I know I’m more likely to just delete the lot rather than read them, so only sign up to the number of newsletters you can read whilst still having a life!

 Summary:

-* Only sign up to newsletters you find useful to your business.
+* Only sign up for newsletters you find useful to your business

-* Review and update who you subscribe to regularly.
+* Review and update who you subscribe to regularly so you don’t spend half your life reading newsletters

-You really have to be ruthless with emails or they’ll start to take over your working day – and who has the time for that?
+You really have to be ruthless with emails and newsletter or they’ll start to take over your working day – and who has the time for that?

 Comments are closed.